underscoreio/underscoreio/src/html/_courses/essential-slick.md

 Essential Slick is a guide to building a database application using the Slick library.
 It is aimed at Scala developers who need to become productive with Slick quickly.

+We've seen that developers using Slick for the first time often need help getting started with the library.
+For example, there are unfamiliar concepts to learn and work with, such as _database actions_.
+This text gives an understanding of how to work with Slick by walking through the common tasks, explaining the methods and types you see, and providing exercises.

-## Early Access
+## Early Access Book

-This book is an Early Access edition, and covers Slick 2.1.
+This book is an Early Access edition, and covers Slick 3.

+It is available in PDF, EPUB, and HTML formats.
+It is approximately 100 pages.

-As a early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter. **Updates will include Slick 3.0**
+As a early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter.

-## Prerequisites

-To benefit from this material you will need to know the fundamentals of the Scala language.
-We recommend [Underscore's Essential Scala](essential-scala.html) as the perfect complement to this course.
+Your purchase also includes a copy of Essential Slick for Slick 2.1 (completed in July 2015).

 ## Learning Outcomes